ponder-sh/ponder/.changeset/thirty-mails-crash.md

 "@ponder/core": patch
 ---

-Improved abi decoding performance by avoiding extra event selector calculation
+Improved ABI decoding performance, leading to a ~10% improvement in historical indexing speed.